 The theater sat vacant for more than a decade until it was purchased by Dr. Owen Williamson in 2005.
 The renovation of the building became a labor of love to honor of his late wife Claretilda.
 Starting with a leaking roof, Dr. Williamson continued to repair and repaint the theater, slowly working to bringing it back to its former glory.
 Unfortunately, over time, the project became too expensive for Dr. Williamson and it returned to vacancy once more.

-Reinventing a Neighborhood Landmark
+Reinventing a Neighborhood Landmark?

-Spearheaded by chief officer of operations, Damariz Winborne, the theater currently has a scheduled soft opening on February 1, 2023.
+Spearheaded by chief officer of operations, Damariz Winborne, she says the theater currently has a scheduled soft opening on February 1, 2023.
 An official grand opening is planned to coincide with the 100-year anniversary of the Logan Theater’s original 1923 opening.
 The venue will be renamed after groundbreaking African American actress Cicely Tyson, who had a seven-decade career until her passing in January 2021.

 Both principals overseeing the restoration project took turns showing me around the interior.
 My immediate impression was that the reactivating the building is part of a goal to bring back a component of North Philadelphia that has been buried under the long-standing stigma of divestment, minus the recently gentrifying areas in Francisville and around Temple University.

 Brown and his associates said the theater will be renovated and reopened under the mantra “For us, by us, from us.”
 The project is seen as a course correction that will pay homage to the days when the city was known for its distinctive Philly Soul that came from the studios of Philadelphia International Records, Gamble & Huff, and Sigma Sound.
 There will be no rap or hip hop acts on the performance roster.
 Instead, the focus will be on soul, R&B, gospel, comedy, dance, and related acts.
 Performers tentatively on the schedule include Jeffrey Osborne, Mavis Staples, Mighty Clouds of Joy, and Rose Royce to name a few.
-Instead of going to venues in Atlantic City, the revenue generated at the Ceceliy Tyson Music Theater will stay in the community.
+Instead of going to venues in Atlantic City, the revenue they hope to generate at the Ceceliy Tyson Music Theater will stay in the community.

 Building Black Broadway

 A banquet hall is planned for the long dormant ballroom upstairs which will be closed off to events happening in the main performance space and rented for catered events.
 A buildout of the unfinished lower level space will serve as a performing arts and music school.
 The project also includes space for a satellite location of Germantown’s Bleu Soul restaurant, which is also owned by Brown.
-A large mural is planned for the exterior wall of the parking lot that will feature various Black musicians and luminaries as well as the theater’s former owner Dr. Williamson and his wife Claretilda.
+A large mural is planned for the exterior wall of the parking lot that will feature various Black musicians and luminaries as well as the theater’s owner Dr. Williamson and his wife Claretilda.